Diplomatic struggle for Zadar: Control and Management over the province

-Lunch at the governorship of Zara in honor of Gabriele D'Annunzio.
-We can recognize Giovanni Giuriati (third from the left), D'Annunzio (left in the center), Luigi Rizzo (next to D'Annunzio), the mayor of Zara Luigi Ziliotto (on the right with the white beard) and Admiral Enrico Millo (next to Ziliotto, in front of d'Annunzio).

 The Italian government appointed Vice Admiral Enrico Millo, former Minister of the Navy and a supporter of the annexation, as "Governor of Dalmatia", and was granted power over the new province.

 He established command in Sebenico (a measure that indicated the intention to maintain control of the whole of Dalmatia) until the spring of 1919, when he moved to Zara.
 Millo removed the Yugoslav national committees from power, although pro-Yugoslav notables remained institutionally represented in the Dalmatian Provincial Diet (which had been already dissolved after the collapse of the empire) and in the Court of Appeal.
 The old members of the autonomous Italian party, revived in the Fasci nazionali, were appointed civil commissioners or employed by public institutions.
 The former Habsburg officials, although courted by the new administration, often did not want to take part for fear of reprisals in the event of a return to power of the Yugoslavs.